 Most infants and young children experience positive mental health and social-emotional development.
 Positive mental health in the early years is evident in children's curiosity and desire to explore, ability to express a range of emotions, and enjoyment of play, communication, and nurturing interactions with trusted caregivers.
 4 A smaller yet sizable portion of infants and young children experience social-emotional delays and mental health problems that, if not adequately addressed, lead to bigger challenges in later years.
 Signs of possible infant-early childhood mental health problems are varied and include difficulties in relationships with caregivers, persistent emotional distress, and disruptions in sleeping or feeding.5 Mental health problems in very young children can interfere with daily activities that provide opportunities for learning and development, increasing children's risk of future behavior and academic problems.
-6 Estimates of children who show behavior difficulties in the first five years range from 15 to 26 percent.

-Fortunately, research points to practical ways to identify infants and young children with mental health problems and effective interventions to address these problems.
-At a time when there is grave concern about both children's mental health and learning loss during the pandemic, it is important to focus on policies and practices that can support the mental health of infants and young children as a powerful strategy for helping ensure children's capacity for long-term learning, school success, and well-being.
+6 Estimates of children who show behavior difficulties in the first five years range from 15 to 26 percent.7 health problems and effective interventions to address these problems.8 At a time when there is grave concern about both children's mental health and learning loss during the pandemic, it is important to focus on policies and practices that can support the mental health of infants and young children as a powerful strategy for helping ensure children's capacity for long-term learning, school success, and well-being.